New IMF deal will not fix Ghana's problem – Prof. Hanke reiterates

 DS/SARA

-- This should be the last time Ghana goes to the IMF – Mahama
+- This should be the last time Ghana goes to the IMF – John Mahama

 - IMF talks: Budgetary allocations for the Presidency must be cut – John Mahama